ArduinoShop/LGT8F328-Larduino/README.md

     Best to visit dbuezas github for this.
 4) Higher current drive on certain GPIOs
 5) additional IRQ pins
+6) Adding printf to the Arduino IDE 2.0

 I will get more in depth into the extra features as I have time.